Nakama-Partnering-Services/nakama-project-scaffolding/sfdx-source/core/main/code/classes/domains/README.md

 Considerations:

 -   The name of these classes should correspond to the plural name of the SObject they act upon.
-E.g.: `core_Accounts.cls`.
+E.g.: `Accounts.cls`.

--   These classes should usually be `inherited sharing`, and services or trigger handlers should specify `with sharing` or `without sharing`.
+-   These classes should usually be `inherited sharing`, and services or trigger handlers should specify `with sharing` or `without sharing` respectively.

 -   These classes should extend from `fflib_SObjects`.